Coronavirus (COVID-19) update

 Overseas visitors to England, including anyone living in the UK without permission, will not be charged for:

 - testing for coronavirus (even if the test shows you do not have coronavirus)

-See GOV.UK: NHS entitlements for migrants for information in other languages on free testing and treatment.
+See GOV.UK: NHS entitlements for migrants for information in other languages.

 Unplanned treatment on a temporary visit to England